Prime Minister of Finland

-The incumbent prime minister is Sanna Marin of the Social Democratic Party.
-Marin was sworn in on 10 December 2019 and at 34, she became the world's youngest serving state leader and the youngest prime minister in Finland's history.
+The incumbent prime minister is Petteri Orpo of the National Coalition Party.
+Orpo was sworn in on 20 June 2023.

 History

 In 1918, the Senate of Finland was transformed into the Government of Finland, and the position of vice-chairman of the Economic Division was transformed into that of the prime minister.
 Kesäranta, located in the westerly Meilahti subdivision of Helsinki, has been the official residence of the prime minister of Finland since 1919.

 Since its independence in 1917, Finland has had 72 cabinets.
 The longest lasting have been the two cabinets of prime minister Paavo Lipponen (Lipponen I and Lipponen II), both lasting the entire parliamentary term, or 1,464 days.

 Appointment

 The prime minister's appointment follows the parliamentary election, which are scheduled to be held once every four years.

 Under the provisions of the Constitution of Finland, the president nominates a prime minister after the parties in the parliament have negotiated the distribution of seats in the new cabinet and the government's programme.
 The parliament must ratify the nominated prime minister with an absolute majority in a confidence vote without other candidates.
 If the nominee doesn't receive sufficient support, a new round of negotiations and a second nomination by the President follows.
 If the second nominee also fails to gain an absolute majority, a third vote is held, in which any member of parliament can nominate a candidate; in this round a plurality is sufficient for election.

 The above procedure was first used to elect Anneli Jäätteenmäki to the premiership in 2003.
 Previously it was assumed that the president would nominate the candidate who, in a third round of voting, would have gained a relative majority, this usually being the leader of the party with the largest seat share in parliament.
 Before the 2000 constitution was enacted, full formal powers to appoint the prime minister and the rest of the government had been the privilege of the president, who was free to diverge from parliamentary principles, although the ministers appointed had to have the confidence of the parliament.

 Formally, the prime minister nominates the remaining members of the government, who are then, with the consent of Parliament, appointed by the president.
 In practice, the seats are divided between parties during the negotiations to form the government, so that the prime minister candidate must take into account the opinions of the participating parties and cannot nominate or remove whoever they wish.